samharrison7/fortran-error-handler/doc/ErrorInstance.md

 <a name="traces-passing"></a>
 ### Passing ErrorInstances between procedures
 The error trace becomes most useful when errors are passed from procedure-to-procedure.
-In each procedure, a new "node" can be added to the code to describe what was happening when the error occured.
+In each procedure, a new "node" can be added to the error to describe what was happening when the error occured.
 This works well when used alongside the [Result](Result.md) object.
 Using the error trace, passing errors from nested procedure calls is more useful than triggering errors directly from those procedures, as it gives the end user much more information about where the error happened.

 This arbitrary example contains two functions that are used to calculate the area of a circle, from a diameter and from a radius.
 The former calls another function to calculate the radius from the diameter, and this function checks that the provided diameter is positive (see the [ErrorCriteria docs](ErrorCriteria.md)).
 The latter calculates the area directly and performs the positive check itself.
 The trace is formulated so we can see where the error was triggered from an where is passes through: